 Market risk arises when the Group's income or the value of its portfolios decreases due to adverse movements in market prices.
 Market risk consists of interest rate risk, asset-liability maturity mismatch risk, liquidity risk and currency risk.

 (a) Interest rate risk

-Net interest income is the predominant source of earnings for the Group.
-It represents the excess of interest income (from the Group's loan portfolio, cash and debt investments) over interest expenses (from debt issuances and other borrowings).
 Interest rate risk arises when changes in market interest rates affect the interest income associated with the assets and/or interest expenses associated with the liabilities.